BVLC/caffe/docs/tutorial/interfaces.md

 ## MATLAB

-The MATLAB interface -- matcaffe -- is a `caffe` package in caffe/matlab in which you can integrate Caffe in your Matlab code.
+The MATLAB interface -- matcaffe -- is the `caffe` package in caffe/matlab in which you can integrate Caffe in your Matlab code.

 In MatCaffe, you can